unm-historiography/2015-spring/videos/Emily.Video.md

 #####Some Potential Sources

--“The Maiden Tribute”- Series of newspaper articles discussing prostitution in London
+-“The Maiden Tribute of Modern Babylon”- Series of newspaper articles discussing prostitution in London

+-Scotland Yard and how the Letters were incorporated into Newspapers

--"The Yorkshire Ripper – modern day example of how history was incorporated into current events to ‘sensationalize’ the topic
+-"The Yorkshire Ripper" – modern day example of how history was incorporated into current events to sensationalize the topic

+-Examine  the ways in which this historical event was understood in later generations by: Leonard W. Matters (1929), Daniel Farson (1973), Deborah Camerona and Elizabeth Fraser (1987)

+-"The East End Atrocities" *London City Mission Magazine* (1888)